Top Experts Explain When To Build A Cross-Platform App

 - What about time to market?

-- What happens when a developer has one set of expectations and users have others?
+- What happens when engineering has one set of expectations and users have others?

 I’ve built applications with cross-platform tools and then users want additional features that are only a part of the native platform.
 Do you start over?
 Do you spend a lot of time trying to create a more native looking platform?
 When you do this, the costs can easily increase above and beyond the cost of multiple native applications.
 What do you do regarding the inevitable bugs in the cross-platform toolkit?
 There is no simple answer to any of this that works correctly in every situation.